 You will notice that coffee, alcohol, meats, and breads are on the acidic spectrum, and that water-filled, fiber-laden foods like fruits and veggies are on the alkaline spectrum.

 6 Steps to Get Rid of Acid Reflux:

 1. Start every morning off with a cup of WARM water and half a lemon.
-I know you might be cringing right now as you read this, but if you don’t want to have to take acid reflux medication, this is crucial.
+I know you might be cringing right now as you read this, but if you don’t wish to take acid reflux medication, this is crucial.
 Lemons balance your PH immediately, so ingesting this first thing in the morning is imperative.
-It also helps flush your body of toxins, and helps move the bowels.
+It also flushes your body of toxins, and helps move the bowels.

-3. Add as many green leafy veggies to your diet as possible.
-Try to get some at every meal, and eat as many raw as you can, as this is the form that has the most alkalizing benefits.
+3. Add as many green leafy veggies to your diet as possible as they are alkalizing.
+Try to get a serving at every meal.

 4. Cut one cup of coffee out a day (or completely if you really want to show acid reflux who is boss), and replace with a cup of green tea.
 Bonus points if you add lemon!

 5. Eat one green apple a day.
 Apples create an alkaline state in the stomach, neutralizing excess acids and aiding in digestion.
 They don’t say, “an apple a day keeps the doctor away” for nothing!